Should you upgrade to iPhone 13? We compare to iPhone 12 through iPhone 7 to find out

 iPhone 13 vs. iPhone 7/7 Plus

-Similar to the iPhone 8, the iPhone 7 series includes Touch ID and comes in either 4.7-inch screen or 5.5-inch sizes.
+Similar to the iPhone 8, the iPhone 7 series includes Touch ID and comes in either 4.7- or 5.5-inch screen sizes.
 But since the iPhone 7 is a year older than the iPhone 8, it's also missing wireless charging, which means you must plug it in to charge and can't use a charging pad.

 If you've owned an iPhone 7 for several years, your phone is probably bursting at the seams since it comes with substantially less storage space.
 The entry-level iPhone 7 only comes with 32GB of space, which is a quarter of capacity available on the cheapest standard iPhone 13.